Contract rules for InfraCluster

 Once status.ready

-the Cluster “core” controller will bubbles up this info in Cluster’s status.infrastructureReady
+is set, the Cluster “core” controller will bubbles up this info in Cluster’s status.infrastructureReady

 ;